 Image courtesy of Archant - HRH The Princess Royal at BT, Adastral Park

-ROYAL VISITS TO SUFFOLK
+ROYAL VISITS TO SUFFOLK - some helpful advice

 Members of the Royal Family are frequent visitors to Suffolk, taking an active interest in many aspects of life and work in the county, including civic, military, commercial, education, voluntary, charitable and health and social activities.